 Horses eat manure, too.
 The practice is called coprophagy (I have to throw in big words from time to time – it’s what I went to school for, and I want to get my money’s worth).
 Eating poop (NOT a medical word) is also a practice that’s pretty harmless, and it’s pretty widespread.
 Young elephants, koalas, hippopotamuses (you can also say hippopotami, but the hippopotamuses is more correct), and pandas are among the animals – including horses – whose young eat feces.
 Eating feces is thought to help populate their intestines with the bacteria that help allow the young animals to digest the coarse feed that they live on.
 Rabbits, guinea pigs, and chinchillas eat their own feces, which are actually thought to be quite nutritious, albeit kind of disgusting.
 Horse manure is reasonably digestible, as well, because it has some undigested plant material in it.
 Dogs eat horse manure, too, which is just one of many reasons why I don’t like barn dogs to lick me in the face.
 Apes have been seen eating horse manure, presumably for the salt, although when I was in Africa, I never saw the baboons doing it.
 It even used to be fairly common to feed horse manure to pigs.
 Flies, of course, love manure.
 In fact, if you’re raising a horse, you’re going to be raising flies, too.

 The practice of eating other weird things (dirt, hair, rocks, etc.) is called pica.
 It seems that lots of people get really worked up about pica.
 There’s this idea out there that horses have some sort of “innate intelligence” about their diet, that is, if they are missing some micronutrient, or have some sort of a vitamin:mineral problem, they will try to fix the problem on their own.
 That seems not to be the case.
-Equine nutritionists, who, in addition to be very good at basic math, study such things, have found that horses really only seek out energy (calories – hungry horses, like hungry people, seek out something to eat), water, salt, and fiber.
-Horses that have nutritional imbalances typically don’t eat dirt, or other weird things, or like concrete, or anything else.
+Equine nutritionists, who, in addition to be very good at basic math, study such things, have found that horses really only seek out four things: energy (calories – hungry horses, like hungry people, seek out something to eat), water, salt, and fiber.
+Horses with nutritional deficiencies typically don’t eat dirt, or other weird things, or like concrete, or anything else.
 Such behaviors reflect curiosity and the horse’s propensity for driving its owner crazy, not nutritional problems.

 There’s even research to support the idea that horses with dietary deficiencies don’t seek to correct them (I really like it when there’s research to answer questions).
 For example, in the 1970’s ponies were fed diets that were deficient in calcium.
 Those ponies didn’t eat any more of a calcium-containing supplement than did ponies that had adequate calcium in their diets.
 In another research study, ponies fed a diet lacking phosphorus were given access to several different mineral salts, including those containing phosphorus.
 Those ponies – not nutritionally wise, apparently – actually ate more calcium, which, theoretically, would have made any mineral imbalance worse, since eating more calcium interferes with phosphorus absorption.